Archdiocese of Mobile: 1980 to present

 On November 16, 1980, Pope John Paul II erected the Archdiocese of Mobile.
 He designated the Dioceses of Birmingham, Biloxi and Jackson as suffragan dioceses of the new archdiocese.
-The pope appointed Reverend Oscar Lipscomb of Mobile as the first archbishop of Mobile.
+The pope appointed Oscar Lipscomb of Mobile as the first archbishop of Mobile.

 In 1993, David Trosch, an archdiocesan priest in Magnolia Springs, started advocating the theory of justifiable homicide as a justification for killing medical professionals providing abortion services to women.
 Trosch then attempted to place an advertisement in the Mobile Press-Register newspaper with a cartoon showing a man pointing a gun at a doctor holding a knife over a pregnant woman.
 The Press-Register did not published the ad.
 Lipscomb offered Trosch "the alternative of publicly abiding by the [Archbishop's] judgment on this erroneous teaching or relinquishing his public position in the church."
 Lipscomb removed Trosch from his pastoral assignments in August 1993, allowing him to continue celebrating mass but banning him from any "...public persona in the Church".

-When Lipscomb retired in 2008, Pope Benedict XVI appointed Bishop Thomas Rodi of Biloxi that same year as the next archbishop of Mobile.
-Pope Leo XIV appointed Bishop Mark Rivituso as archbishop on July 1, 2025.
+When Lipscomb retired in 2008, Bishop Thomas Rodi of Biloxi succeeded him.
+Bishop Mark Rivituso became bishop on July 1, 2025.